verlenmot/weather-project/documentation/architecture/architecture.md

 The dashboard is a Databricks SQL Dashboard.
 Each query is displayed through a detailed view vizualisation and linked with a dashboard widget.
 For hourly and daily data, the user can cycle through the forecasts.
+The time displayed in the dashboard is in UTC due to an API limitation.

 [Dashboard](/code/terraform/modules/databricks/visualisation/main.tf)